MelloB1989/cohort.info/README.md

 # Launching a New Cohort for First Year B.Tech Students

 ## Overview
 We are excited to launch a 6-month cohort specially tailored for first year B.Tech students, offering comprehensive learning in C, Python, and Web Development.
-This program provides students with an AI mentor to guide them through the course content, cloud labs for practical experience, and a vibrant student community (Zenith batch) for enhanced collaborative learning.
+This program provides students with an AI mentor to guide them through the course content, guidance from master mentors, cloud labs for practical experience, and a vibrant student community (Zenith batch) for enhanced collaborative learning.

 ## Key Features